Welcome

 Information Systems IV - Digital Platforms & Services TT W1 N.N.

-Information and Market Engineering (IM) Prof. Dr. Christof Weinhardt
+Information Systems V - Information and Market Engineering (IM) Prof. Dr. Christof Weinhardt

 Digital Service Innovation (DSI) - IBM Industry-on-Campus Group Prof. Dr. Gerhard Satzger, Dr. Carsten Holtmann